dustinpfister/blog_posts/_posts/linux-bashrc-aliases.md

 ~/bash/git/git-all-base.sh pull
 ```

-This is just a simple example, but if need be I could add additioanl options for some of these.
+This is just a simple example, but if need be I could add additional options for some of these.

 ### 4.4 - bash aliases file